Cross Currents Sea Kayaking

 There are two options that we will work out with the participants.
 One is to take a day off to explore Savannah and some of the historical/cultural sited in the area (like the Gullah Geechee communities).
 The other is to set up an optional dayof sea kayak surfing instruction with the master, Dale Williams.

 This trip is not to be missed.
-The 10 people who did it in 2020 still talk about it!
+The people who did it over the past three years still talk about it!